DFE-Digital/academy-transfers-frontend/README.md

 # Academy Transfers Frontend

-This is a Ruby on Rails boilerplate for the Academy Transfer service.
+This is a proof of concept Academy Transfers service.
+Built on the [govuk-rails-boilerplate](https://github.com/DFE-Digital/govuk-rails-boilerplate) template.
+This repository is the frontend component, it is designed to work with the [Academy Transfers API](https://github.com/DFE-Digital/academy-transfers-api).

 This is not part of live or production service.
 And it should not be used as one.